Ferrous fumarate/ docusate controlled-release tablets

 Accidental overdose of iron-containing products is a leading cause of fatal poisoning in children younger than 6 years old.
 Keep this product out of the reach of children.
 In case of accidental overdose, call a doctor or poison control center immediately.

-Ferrous fumarate/ docusate controlled-release tablets is used for:
+Ferrous fumarate/ docusate controlled-release tablets are used for:

 Treating and preventing low levels of iron in the blood.
 It also may be used for other conditions as determined by your doctor.